Jack Hoffman: Touchdown run

-During the time between Hoffman's first and second surgeries, his father called Keith Zimmer who was the associate director of Life Skills at the University of Nebraska-Lincoln Athletic Department.
+During the time between Hoffman's first and second surgeries, his father called Keith Zimmer who was the associate director of Life Skills at the University of Nebraska–Lincoln athletic department.
 He wanted to get a picture of his son with his favorite Nebraska football player, Rex Burkhead.
 Burkhead agreed, and met the family in September 2011.
 He had lunch with the Hoffman family, showed them Memorial Stadium, and decided he wanted to keep in touch with Hoffman.
-On Friday, October 7, 2011, Burkead called Hoffman before his second surgery to wish him well.
+On Friday, October 7, 2011, Burkhead called Hoffman before his second surgery to wish him well.
 The next day, Nebraska played Ohio State in a game nationally televised by ABC, and ABC announcers mentioned Hoffman's story.
 At halftime of the game, Nebraska trailed Ohio State 20–6.
 At that time, Burkhead thought about Hoffman and he said to his teammates "Jack's not giving up and we're not giving up."
 Nebraska ended up winning the game, 34–27, which was the largest comeback in Nebraska football history.